-It is also very easy for guests or family members to contribute a dish that does not require heating upon arrival… if you’ve never tried a cold buffet for the Holidays I totally recommend it.
+It is also very easy for guests or family members to contribute a dish that does not require heating upon arrival.
+If you’ve never tried a cold buffet for the Holidays, I recommend it.
 It takes a lot of pressure off the cook!

-My recipe today, an adaptation of the traditional tongue Nogada, is the perfect example of a more elegant, but not complicated or difficult, dish.
-In fact,t you can have it ready in less than 30 minutes.
-At the end of the day, during the holidays the important part is to enjoy the company of family and friends.
+My recipe today, an adaptation of the traditional tongue Nogada, is the perfect example of a more elegant, but not complicated, dish.
+You can have it ready in less than 1 hour.
+During the holidays, the vital part is enjoying family and friends’ company.

 - 1 pork tenderloin